pinnaculum/galacteek/README.rst

 **galacteek** can either spawn an IPFS daemon and use it as transport, or connect to an existing IPFS daemon.
 By default it will try to run a daemon.
-You can change the IPFS connection settings through the *Edit* -> *Settings* menu and restart the application afterwards.
+You can change the IPFS connection settings by clicking on the settings icon in the toolbar and restart the application afterwards.

 - Browsing sessions with automatic pinning (pins every page you browse)
 - Feeds (following IPNS hashes)
+- Sharing hashmarks over pubsub
 - File manager with drag-and-drop support
 - Basic built-in media player with IPFS-stored playlists
 - Search content with the ipfs-search_ search engine